 Then I quit blogging.
 For lots of reasons.

 I love Jesus but not nearly enough as I should.
 I'm really glad he doesn't keep score because I'd be hosed.

 It took me a long time to realize that he doesn't keep score, by the way.

-Otherwise, please get a cup of coffee, and let's hang out a spell.
+Otherwise, please get a cup of coffee, and let's hang.